-Votes will be counted separately for each proposal by the inspector of election appointed for the meeting.
-For the proposal to elect directors, "For" and "Withhold" votes will be counted; and, with respect to other proposals, votes "For," "Against," and abstentions will be counted.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
+Votes will be counted separately for each proposal by the inspector of election appointed for the Annual Meeting.
+For the proposal to elect directors, "For" and "Withhold" votes will be counted.
+With respect to Proposals No. 2 and No. 3, votes "For" and "Against" and abstentions will be counted, with abstentions having the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal.